kulics/koral/book-en/document.md

 ### Variable

 Koral's variables are a kind of binding semantics, equivalent to binding a variable name and a value together, thus establishing an association, similar to a key-value pair.
-For security reasons, K's variables cannot be changed by default, but K also provides another kind of variables - mutable variables.
+For security reasons, the variables cannot be changed by default, but we also provides another kind of variables - mutable variables.

 #### Readonly Variable